NVlabs/InstantSplat/README.md

 cd ../../
 ```

-2. Create the environment, here we show an example using conda.
+2. Create the environment (or use pre-built docker), here we show an example using conda.
 ```bash
 conda create -n instantsplat python=3.11 cmake=3.14.0
 conda activate instantsplat